 All students enrolled in distance learning courses must have access to equipment (desktop or laptop computer, Internet, a webcam, and mic) that meets minimum technology specifications.
 Consult the IT Service Desk site for Recommended Hardware.
 Student IDs will be obtained online via webcam; instructions will be sent to each student’s official MU email account upon admission to a distance learning program.
 Additional student resources, including technology recommendations, are also available on the Student Resources webpage.

-The following programs are completely online in which students may obtain all required courses via distance-delivery:
+The following programs are completely online.
+Students may obtain all required courses via distance-delivery:

-- MS, Adult & Continuing Education with areas of emphasis in;
+- MA, Counseling with areas of emphasis in:

 - Educational Leadership (School Principal)